Come and Drink with the Saint!

 Join our mailing list for updates about upcoming events, special releases and news!

 Subscribe to our Mailing List

-Every week, Kyle is cherry picking 3-4 special sour bottles from our retail selection and offering bottle pours of delicious, puckery sour beers!
+Every week, Kyle is cherry picking a few special sour bottles from our retail selection and offering bottle pours of delicious, puckery sour beers!
 We’re calling it Tueuzeday Guezeday!
-We’re picking bottles that are rare and sometimes pricey so you can have the opportunity to taste these special beers without having to commit to the whole […]
+We’re picking bottles that are rare and sometimes pricey so you can have the opportunity to taste these special beers without having to commit to the […]

 Press: Brooklyn Brew Shop!

 As soon as I walk into St. Gambrinus Beer Shoppe, its woodsy, cozy, dimly lit interior makes me want to stay for hours.
 With exposed brick, small, iridescent hanging lights on the right wall above a dark oak bar, and even a backyard (now open!), there's many a place to settle down for a night – or day – of drinking.

 An unexpected television hangs above the bar.
 "Do you put on many sports games?"
 I ask Ray Darmstadt, the owner, who is setting up shop.
 Only the big games, and even then, with the sound off, he tells me.
 St. Gambrinus is, indeed, far from a sports pub, a type of establishment Darmstadt affectionately refers to as "vomitoriums."